zack53/nftys-defi/src/back-end/README.md

 Implement OpenSea API for latest sell price to allow for any NFT collateral to be provided.
 Create a factory contract that can deploy and keep track of the NERC20 smart contracts.
 The factory contract should contain a mapping of ERC20 token to the respective NERC20 counterpart.

 ## Deployed Contracts
 The AdvancedCollectible smart contract is mentioned here due to the dependency at the moment for borrowing ERC20 tokens.
-This is the only NFT contract supported at the moment for borrowing until the OpenSea API can be implemented.
+This is the only NFT contract supported at the moment for borrowing until the OpenSea API can be implemented for price checking.

 | **Polygon Mumbai Address** | |
 | ----------- | ----------- |